- Student Life

 - Business & Community

 Do you enjoy working in the outdoors and researching in the field?
 Are you interesting in working in ranching, agriculture or land management?
 NWCCD’s Associate of Science in Rangeland Management at Sheridan College and Gillette College is rooted in applied management and ecology and features a hands-on, outdoor-focused curriculum.
 As a student in the Rangeland Management program, you will learn from award-winning faculty and leading industry professionals, preparing you for a career in natural resources.

 From the shrublands of Wyoming to the wetlands and grasslands of states like Florida, there are more than 700 million acres of rangelands in the U.S., according to the Forest Service.
 With the wide variety of rangelands across the map, including deserts, woodlands, and tundras, rangeland managers and ecologists hold several job titles in the public and private sectors.
-The U.S. Bureau of Labor Statistics predicts steady job growth for agriculture-related fields, including conversation scientists, environmental scientists and foresters.
+The U.S. Bureau of Labor Statics predicts that from 2016-2026 nearly 9,900 jobs will be added to the field of environmental scientists, an increase of 11%.
+The Bureau also predicts steady job growth for agriculture-related fields, including conservation scientists and foresters.

 The NWCCD Rangeland Management program will prepare you to pursue a four-year degree or a job in fields such as rangeland ecology and management, ranch land stewardship, wildlife management, restoration ecology, and environmental consulting.